 WASHINGTON (Reuters) - Honeywell International Inc (HON.N) on Wednesday said it would temporarily remove its emergency locator beacons from Boeing (BA.N) 787s if asked to do so under recommendations that sources said British authorities could release within days as part of an initial report on a fire on a Dreamliner jet in London last week.

 Investigators have been looking at several components, including a lithium manganese battery in the Honeywell emergency locator transmitter (ELT), as possible causes for the fire that caused extensive damage to a parked Ethiopian Airlines ETHA.UL 787 in London last Friday.
-The battery is made by New York-based Ultralife Corp (ULBI.O: Quote), a source told Reuters on Monday.
+The battery is made by New York-based Ultralife Corp ULBI.O, a source told Reuters on Monday.

 Britain's Air Accidents Investigation Branch (AAIB), which is leading the investigation, may suggest temporarily removing the devices from the new Boeing Dreamliners while the probe continues, according to one source familiar with the probe who was not authorized to speak publicly.

 A second source familiar with the investigation said the AAIB could issue a report in the next few days that includes some recommendations, without giving details on the proposals.

 Honeywell's emergency beacons are in use on a wide range of airplanes.

 The latest fire on board Boeing's new composite airliner comes on the heels of a three-month grounding linked to problems with much larger lithium-ion batteries on the plane.